-The mission of the California State University, East Bay Master of Social Work program is committed to graduating culturally responsive urban social workers in the areas of Children, Youth, and Families and Community Mental Health.
-Social work graduates are prepared to address individual, family, group, and community needs caused by inequalities of class and identity including race, ethnicity, gender, age, (dis)ability, sexual orientation, and other forms of social injustice.
-Advocacy and social change around these injustices form the core of the MSW program.
+The mission of the Master of Social Work program is to graduate culturally responsive urban social workers in the areas of Children, Youth, and Families and Community Mental Health.
+Social work graduates are well prepared to address individual, family, group, and community needs caused by inequalities of class and identity, including race, ethnicity, gender, age, disability, sexual orientation, immigration status, religion, caste, and other forms of social injustice.
+Advocacy and social change to address these injustices form the core of the MSW program.

 Social Work is a growing profession with extensive opportunities for employment.
 Social workers have over a hundred year history of working with oppressed and vulnerable populations.
 As we continue in the 21st century, social workers will maintain their key role as change agents assisting those in need to meet the challenges of living in an increasingly complex multicultural and multiracial society.
-Read about career opportunities for MSW Graduates.
+Read about social work career opportunities for MSW Graduates.

 Our CSWE accredited MSW program was founded in fall of 2003 and we are celebrating our 20th anniversary in 2023!
 We now have over 1,000 alumni.
 Watch some brief interviews with current students and former students.